benchan911/tp/docs/UserGuide.md

     |___________|____________________________________________________|______________________________|

-The following shows a successful sort the attendance list by name.
+The following shows a successful sort the attendance list under event `CS1010 Tutorial` by name.

       >>> attendance sort
       Please key in the name of event.